 Today, Korea is still divided into North and South.

 A listing of maps used throughout this site.

-Rosalind Hearder researched and wrote the text.
-Additional content was provided by Chris Goddard.
+Written and researched by Rosalind Hearder.
+Additional content provided by Chris Goddard.